ryancheley/djangocon-us-2025/presentation/slides/19c-start-today-db-comment.md

 ???

-Third, make it part of your process.
-Update your code review checklist to require db_comment for new fields.
-Make documentation a habit, not an afterthought.
-Most (maybe all) of us are already really good about making use of Doc Strings.
-This is just an extension of that practice!
+- process
+- update
+- documentation is a habit, not an afterthought
+- this is an extension of Doc Strings